Frequently Asked Questions

-1) High School and/or College Transcript: Please submit a copy of official high school transcript.
+1) High School and/or College Transcript: For high school students, please submit a copy of your official high school transcript.
 If available, make sure that SAT and/or ACT scores are listed on the transcript.
 If you are currently enrolled in college, please submit an official current college transcript.
 Current college students are not required to submit high school transcripts; however, the Foundation may request them under certain circumstances.

 2) SAT and /or ACT Scores: If they are not listed on your high school transcript please include a copy of your student score report.
 You may upload an image of your scores directly into the online appliation OR print a copy of the online score report.
 Make sure that we receive ALL scores since the Foundation considers the highest subscores from each test taken.

 3) Letters of Recommendation: The Foundation wants to know what others have to say about you.
 Please submit two letters of recommendation from teachers/professors, religious leaders, coaches, employers, or others who have important roles in your life.
 Keep in mind that one recommendation must be from your school.
 It is wise to choose someone who knows you best and who can take the time to write a descriptive letter.

 **ALL Letters of Recommendation will be requested and submitted through the online application system.

 1. Log in and begin your scholarship application (Important: You must at least include your name before making letter of recommendation requests).

 2. Return to the application main menu and choose "Add or Edit Recommendation Requests".